 America's oil and natural gas industry is committed to protecting the environment and to continuously improving its hurricane preparation and response plans.
 After any hurricane or tropical storm, the goal is to return to full operations as quickly and as safely as possible.
-For the 2012 hurricane season, the industry continues to build upon critical lessons learned from 2008's major hurricanes, Gustav and Ike, as well as other powerful storms, such as 2005's Katrina and Rita and 2004's Ivan.
+For the 2015 hurricane season, the industry continues to build upon critical lessons learned from 2008's major hurricanes, Gustav and Ike, as well as other powerful storms, such as 2005's Katrina and Rita.

-The API Subcommittee on Offshore Stuctures, the International Association of Drilling Contractors, and the Offshore Operators Committee, serve as a liaison to regulatory agencies, coordinate industry review of critical design standards and provide a forum for sharing lessons learned from previous hurricanes.
+The API Subcommittee on Offshore Structures, the International Association of Drilling Contractors, and the Offshore Operators Committee, serve as liaisons to regulatory agencies, coordinate industry review of critical design standards, and provide a forum for sharing lessons learned from previous hurricanes.

-These combined efforts are critical since the Gulf of Mexico accounted for about 23 percent of the oil and 8 percent of total natural gas produced in the United States (approximately 82 percent of the oil supply comes from deepwater facilities), and the Gulf Coast region is home to almost half of the U.S. refining capacity.
+These combined efforts are critical since the Gulf of Mexico provides 17 percent of the oil and about five percent of the natural gas produced in the United States.
+Approximately 78 percent of the Gulf oil supply comes from deepwater facilities and the Gulf Coast region accounts for over 45 percent of total U.S. refining capacity.

 Upstream (Exploration and Production)

 During the major 2005 hurricanes, waves were higher and winds were stronger than anticipated in deeper parts of the Gulf so the industry moved away from viewing it as a uniform body of water.
 Evaluating the effects of those and other storms, helped scientists discover that the Central Gulf of Mexico was more prone to hurricanes because it acts as a gathering spot for warm currents that can strengthen a storm.

 The revised wind, wave and water current measurements ("metocean" data) prompted API to reassess its Recommended Practices (RPs) for industry operations in the region.